Alexis Ren Shows Off Beautiful Body In New Instagram Share: ‘I Am Love’

 I am committed to being a better version of myself everyday.
 I am empowered.
 I am confident.
 I am sure.
 I trust flow and vibration.
 I use hate as my fuel and love as my state of mind.
 I know my worth.
 I use intuition as my guide and speak from my heart.
 I am love.
 I am a warrior.
 I am you.
 Wearewarriors.co

-Alexis looked striking in the first image of three she shared with Instagram.
-She used her body as a canvas to prove to her 13.8 million followers that a woman could be strong and soft at the same time.
-She wore her hair in two braids, one fashioned atop each side of her head.
-Each hung down her back.
-The model’s makeup was clean and natural-looking.
+Alexis used her body as a canvas to prove to her 13.8 million followers that a woman can be strong and soft at the same time.
+She wore her hair in two braids on either side of her head, and they hung down her back.
+The model’s makeup application was clean and natural-looking.
 Her eyes appeared to be accented with black eyeliner and mascara.
-Light-colored blush and a coordinating contour appeared to be applied to accent her cheekbones and a nude lipstick seemed to be applied to her lips.
+Light-colored blush and a coordinating contour appeared to accent her cheekbones, and a nude lipstick seemed to be applied to her lips.

 In the second image, Alexis tilted her head back and pulled at the strap of her belt.
 The third shot showed the model with her right hip jutted out to the side, her hands atop her head, and her eyes cast downward.

-The caption of the share explained what appeared to be Alexis’ mission statement for her new business venture.
-She explained that she committed to being a better version of herself and used other positive reinforcements to encourage her followers to accept and care for themselves.
+The caption of the share contained what appeared to be Alexis’ mission statement for her new business venture.
+She explained that she was committed to being a better version of herself and used other positive reinforcements to encourage her followers to love and care for themselves.

-Fans of the model loved the sequence of strong images and posted their own feelings regarding Alexis’ new business in the comments section of the share.
+Fans of the model loved the sequence of images and posted their own feelings regarding Alexis’ new business in the comments section.

 “Love you and excited for this journey with you,” said one follower.